Take No Prisoners (2008)

 Take No Prisoners (2008) was the inaugural Take No Prisoners professional wrestling pay-per-view (PPV) event produced by Ring of Honor (ROH).
 It took place on March 16, 2008 from the Pennsylvania National Guard Armory in Philadelphia, Pennsylvania.

+Storylines

+Take No Prisoners featured storylines and professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
+Storylines were produced on ROH's weekly television programme Ring of Honor Wrestling.